dJPoida/blinkenstein/README.md

 ## Debugging
-To enable or disable debugging, comment or un-comment the `#define SERIAL_DEBUG` line in [config.h](src/config.h#L10)
+To enable or disable debugging, comment or un-comment the `#define SERIAL_DEBUG` line in [config.h](src/config.h#L10) General messages are logged automatically.
+To continuously output the state of the StateManager, InputHandler or ServoController, set the define values for `DEBUG_STATE`, `DEBUG_INPUT` and `DEBUG_SERVOS` respectively.

 ## TODO
-- Add the circuit diagram to the codebase
+- Add the circuit diagram to the codebase and the `README.md`
 - Add photos to the `README.md`